Skip advert

 Equipment

-Three trims are available: Premium, Ultimate and Namsan Edition.
-We’d recommend sticking with the entry-level Premium model as this has all the equipment you’ll ever need including the aforementioned 12.3-inch infotainment display with sat nav, digital instruments, wireless phone charging, blind spot monitoring, lane-keep assist, adaptive cruise control and a rear-view camera.
+Five trims are available: Advance, Premium, N Line, Ultimate and the top N Line S. We’d recommend sticking with the Premium model as this has all the equipment you’ll ever need including the aforementioned 12.3-inch infotainment display with sat nav, digital instruments, wireless phone charging, blind spot monitoring, lane-keep assist, adaptive cruise control and a rear-view camera.
 This list doesn’t stop there, however, as Premium cars also get 19-inch alloy wheels, part-leather upholstery, heated front seats, a heated steering wheel, LED projector headlights, and a powered bootlid.
 'V2L' (vehicle-to-load) comes as standard, too, which makes it possible to use the car's electricity to power external devices and even recharge other electric cars.

-Available exclusively with the 77.4kWh battery, the Ultimate version adds 20-inch alloy wheels, full leather upholstery, a ventilation function for the front seats, heated rear seats, a Bose stereo system (with a subwoofer under the boot floor), a head-up display, a 360-degree camera system with blind spot cameras and tinted rear glass.
+Available exclusively with the 84kWh battery, the Ultimate version adds 20-inch alloy wheels, full leather upholstery, a ventilation function for the front seats, heated rear seats, a Bose stereo system (with a subwoofer under the boot floor) and a head-up display.

 Options